 Coping with Crying/Shaken Baby Syndrome

-But crying is also the main trigger for an adult to violently shake an infant.
-Shaken Baby Syndrome, now more commonly know as Abusive Head Trauma, is one of the most common causes of death by physical abuse to young children in Florida.
-Shaken Baby Syndrome occurs when a frustrated caregiver loses control and violently shakes a young child, causing permanent brain damage or death.
+A crying baby is also the main trigger for an adult to react violently when an infant seems to cry for long periods of time.
+This frustration can lead an adult to violently shake an infant.
+Shaken Baby Syndrome, now more commonly known as Abusive Head Trauma, is one of the most common causes of death by physical abuse to very young children in Florida.
+Shaken Baby Syndrome occurs when a caregiver loses control and violently shakes a young child, causing permanent brain damage or death.
 If a baby survives the violent shaking, he or she may be left with cerebral palsy, blindness, deafness, seizures, and/or learning/behavioral difficulties.

 Sometimes nothing will calm a baby.
 Remember babies can cry for no apparent reason.